 The one cardinal rule you must always adhere to is: Do NOT change your spending habits to meet the bonus.
 Just put all your regular expenses on that credit card and earn the bonus for things you would already be buying.

 Once the 3 months is up (sometimes sooner with some companies), you’ll automatically get the 50,000 points transferred into your account.
 Now, some credit card points are worth more than others.
-With a lot of the good ones, 50,000 points is equal to at least $500 worth of travel.
+With a lot of the good ones, 50,000 points is equal to around $500 worth of travel.
 And, as you’ve seen in this article already, there are tons of places you can fly to for under $500.

 4) Get notifications for when you should buy